SBA 7(a) Business Acquisition: Complete Timeline & Process Guide for Sellers (2026)

 “What’s happening during Phase 3?”

 The buyer is working through closing requirements with their attorney and insurance agent.
 The purchase agreement is being negotiated.
 The bank is coordinating third-party verifications.
-You’ve done your part—now you wait for everyone else.
+You’ve done your part.
+Now you wait for everyone else.

 “Should my buyer use an SBA broker?”